 It deals with the technical conditions for the use of the bands 821-832 MHz and 1785-1805 MHz for wireless radio microphones in the EU, including the technical conditions which can contribute to facilitate the use of PMSE equipment for EU-wide operations.

-The intention of this Report is not to address all spectrum requirements for PMSE, specifically wireless radio microphones, but to provide technical conditions which may support harmonisation measures in the two bands under consideration in the Mandate.
+The intention of this Report is not to address all spectrum requirements for PMSE, specifically wireless radio microphones, or address compensation for any loss of spectrum due to digital dividend but to provide technical conditions which may support harmonisation measures in the two bands under consideration in the Mandate.

 It should be noted, that the frequency bands 821-832 MHz and 1785-1805 MHz represent duplex gaps in existing MFCN FDD systems.
 These gaps are required for separating up-and down link channels of these systems, to avoid interference between up-and downlink.